qlik-oss/core-website/docs/documentation/apis/qix-engine-genericobject.md

 ## `ClearSoftPatches`

-Clears the soft properties of a generic object.<br>For more information on how to add soft properties to a generic object, see _ApplyPatches Method_.
+Clears the soft properties of a generic object.<br>For more information on how to add soft properties to a generic object, see [`ApplyPatches`](#applypatches) Method.

 _No parameters._